 Does asking your partner to sign a prenup mean you don’t trust them?
 Would you sign a prenup?

-I spoke to a few people.
-See their thoughts below.”Hmmm… The point of a prenup is to protect the other party in the case of a divorce, right?
+“Hmmm!
+The point of a prenup is to protect the other party in the case of a divorce, right?
 If a divorce is a possibility in our future, let’s not waste our time getting married.
 It’s as simple as that.
 We can cohabit, but no point in getting married only to get divorced later.” – Sosa

-“I think prenup emanates from the issue of trust, security, and from the fact that people change and I would guard what I have which ultimately includes sanity.
-I would sign a prenup because it also shows that it’s not what the partner has but genuine love.
+“I think prenup emanates from the issue of trust, security, and from the fact that people change.
+I would guard what I have which, ultimately, includes my sanity.
+I would sign a prenup because it also shows that it is not what the partner has but genuine love.
 So the question should be, do you love your partner enough to sign a prenup?” – Omolara

-“I have always had problems with this prenup thing… It shouldn’t be in the equation in the first place… This already takes away trust from the marriage… So, my question is, why would I go into the marriage and be worried that one day one of us will leave the marriage… As in one is going into a marriage that you know will not last?
+“I have always had problems with this prenup thing.
+It shouldn’t be in the equation in the first place.
+This already takes away trust from the marriage.
+So, my question is, why would I go into a marriage and be worried that one day one of us would leave?
+As in, one is going into a marriage that you know will not last?
 Why would I do that to myself?
 I feel it is bullshit.
 I think it is for those who see marriage as a contract.
 Is marriage a contract?” – Ayobami

 “It was not so from the beginning of marriage!
 All the things that people do to secure themselves in marriage, while practical, also remove the shine and sweetness from the Institution.
-Vulnerability (Mutual Trust and Submission) with each other is the hallmark of a great and fulfilling Marriage.
-But when people have to put on various pieces of armour to protect themselves, they are not in marriage; they are on a battlefield!” – Olujimi
+Vulnerability, mutual trust, and submission, with each other, is the hallmark of a great and fulfilling marriage.
+But when people have to put on various pieces of armor to protect themselves, they are not in marriage; they are on a battlefield!” – Olujimi

 “Well, I understand if he asks me to sign a prenup because the world we live in now is wild.
 I wouldn’t like to sign one though but if he insists, then I will make sure the terms are fair.
-Since we are being objective and blunt, the terms must be fair and favourable for me too.” – Moyo
+Since we are being objective and blunt, the terms must be fair and favorable for me too.” – Moyo